Venkat185/youtube-analysis-data-engineering/README.md

 3. Scalable Data Architecture: Design a scalable data architecture that can accommodate increasing data volumes and processing demands.

- 4.Interactive Data Analysis: Utilize AWS Athena to query the data lake and gain valuable insights, enabling data-driven decision-making.
+4. Interactive Data Analysis: Utilize AWS Athena to query the data lake and gain valuable insights, enabling data-driven decision-making.

- 5.Visual Data Exploration: Create interactive dashboards using Amazon QuickSight to visualize key metrics, trends, and patterns in the YouTube data.
+5. Visual Data Exploration: Create interactive dashboards using Amazon QuickSight to visualize key metrics, trends, and patterns in the YouTube data.